The original versions of AppleComputer

 System 7: This was the first real revolution in Mac OS system architecture, because it added multitasking without having to run MultiFinder

-.
+a permanent part of the OS and discontinued the "regular" singletasking Finder).
 System 7.1 Added a number of important features, but had a confusing series of updates that needed to be installed, including "System Update 1", "System Update 2", "System Update 3" and "Hardware System Update 1", and "Hardware System Update 2."
+This was Apple's way of supporting the unprecedented number of new Macintosh models it was releasing at the time.
 System 7.1.1 was called System 7 Pro.
 System 7.1.2 was released on the first Power Macintosh Computers.
 This introduced the "Type 11" error when any 680x0 code had a bug in it, which the hardware emulator could not resolve.
 Under a 680x0 machine, this would have caused a Type 1 or Type 2 error, and the application would have crashed, but the computer would still have been usable.
 Type 11 errors require an immediate halt.

 System 7.5 involved no real architecture change, but it added a number of third-party utilities to the OS.
 It eventually was revised to 7.5.5, but not after having two 7.5.3 releases (7.5.3 and 7.5.3r2).
 You can download 7.5.3 free from http://download.info.apple.com/Apple_Support_Area/Apple_Software_Updates/English-North_American/Macintosh/System/Older_System/System_7.5_Version_7.5.3/